 Light a Spark Grant

 Miller® and the AWS Foundation have partnered to establish the Light a Spark Grant.
-This grant provides a starter package of equipment and supplies to introduce welding into a high school Ag-Ed Program, Career and Technical Education Class, or Practical Skills Course.
-Up to seven (7) starter packages valued at more than $14,000 each will be awarded!
+This grant provides a starter package of equipment and supplies to introduce welding into a high school Ag-Ed Program, STEM program, Career and Technical Education Class, or Practical Skills Course.
+Up to 10 starter packages valued at more than $14,000 each will be awarded!

 This application is not intended for secondary or post-secondary schools that have an existing welding program or course.
-Those institutions should review the Welder Workforce Grant for eligibility.
+Those institutions should review the Welding Workforce Grant for eligibility.

 Light a Spark Grant Miller® Starter Equipment Package